SimonGoring/neotoma_paper/Neotoma_paper.md

 frame have presence over 5% and then find the highest row number since the samples in a dataset are ordered stratigraphically, with the youngest sample in the top row and the oldest sample in the bottom row.
-This is a more complicated example:
+This is a more complicated example.
+We first have to write a function that can take pollen count data

 ``` {.r}
 top.pinus <- function(x) {